jjasghar/catapp/README.md

 # CatApp

-Nodejs demo app for running a cloud native Tekton Pipeline.
+Node.js demo app for running a cloud native Tekton Pipeline.

 This app displays a random picture of a cat.

-## Build and run Nodejs app
+## Build and run the Node.js app

 ```bash
 npm install